webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 That field is **NOT** an inter-stage variable.
 Instead, it's a `builtin`.
 It happens that `@builtin(position)` has a different meaning in a vertex shader vs a fragment shader.
-In fact a better way to think about is is vertex shaders and fragment shader are just 2 different functions that happen to have a parameter with the same name.
+In fact a better way to think about it is vertex shaders and fragment shader are just 2 different functions that happen to have a parameter with the same name.